jyalim/python-comp-math/learners/setup.md

 and submit the form.
 4. Your Jupyter Server should be ready within a minute.
 Select `Launch` on the resulting page.

+#### Jupyter Lab quickstart

+When you start Jupyter for the first time, you'll be greeted with a **file system viewer** on the left-hand side of the screen and a **launcher** on the right-hand side.
+To get to the lesson materials, use the file system viewer: double-click the `Desktop` directory then the `python-comp-math` directory.
+Open a notebook called, `00-quickstart.ipynb`.
+To evaluate the first and only **cell** in the new view of the file, use either the "play"-button icon in the menu bar or use the keyboard shortcut <kbd>shift</kbd>+<kbd>enter</kbd>.

+The default cell type is called `Code` and thus typical Jupyter notebook cells evaluate Python code.
+However, Jupyter may use arbitrary backends to run notebook cells which has made it a popular development environment for remote systems.
+This lesson will exclusively use Python `Code` cells, but a second common cell type, `Markdown`, is useful for providing richly formatted content within a notebook.
+Both cell types are demonstrated in the demo notebook, `00-quickstart.ipynb`.

+Finally, sometimes it is helpful to clear the evaluated content in a Jupyter notebook.
+You can do this at any time with `Restart Kernel and clear all outputs` in the upper menu bar under `Kernel`.

 #### Obtain lesson materials